Knitting Pattern: Betty

 GAUGE

-19 stitches by 19.5 rounds in pattern motif on larger needles = 4” / 10 cm, after blocking.
+19 stitches by 19.5 rounds in pattern motif (body of hat) on larger needles = 4” / 10 cm, after blocking.
 Gauge is crucial in obtaining the correct fit.
-Changes in gauge will result in a size difference for both your finished hat and the yardage requirements for your project.
+Changes in gauge will cause a size difference for both your finished hat and the yardage requirements for your project.

 ABBREVIATIONS